 SANTA MONICA, CA, November 15, 2018 – Sixgill, LLC, the leader in sensor data services for governing Internet of Everything (IoE) assets, today unveiled its breakthrough blockchain or distributed ledger-based solution for sensor network data integrity.
 Sixgill Integrity is a ledger-agnostic solution and is designed from the ground up to solve the fundamental need for an end-to-end, real-time sensor data authenticity system.
 With Integrity, organizations are assured that their emitted data, transmitted data, ingested data, acted-upon data are the same.

-Sixgill is taking a fresh approach to fundamental industry challenges of data security and authenticity:
+Sixgill is taking a fresh approach to fundamental industry challenges of data security and data authenticity:

 - Cloud processing multiplies intrusion vulnerabilities in complex networks.
 Proliferation of connected devices can vastly expand system surface area for attack opportunities.
 And hardware vulnerabilities such as Meltdown and Spectre compound cloud systems’ susceptibility to intrusion and malfunction.
 Distributed Ledger Technology can protect data when security fails.